Preston-Cai/notion-chatbot/README.md

 ### 1. Scraping
 To scrap an URL recursively (dynamic JS supported):
 1. In `src/scraping/scrape.py`, scroll down to the main block.
-Change the parameters.
+Adjust the parameters of the function.
-2. To run:
+2. Run in terminal:
 ```
 python -m src.scraping.scrape
 ```